blendkit/gamekit-playground/README.md

 ##What you need?

-First of all you need to create your gamekit-project inside the playground-project folder and name you master-blend project.blend
+First of all you need to create your gamekit-project inside the playground-**project folder** and name you master-blend **project.blend**

 **Deploying:**